What Is Walking Meditation?

 Our lives are so target-driven that not having a specific destination to reach is a luxury.
-A walking meditation does not require to arrive at a specific point or location, because it's all about the process.
+A walking meditation does not require arriving at a specific point or location, because it's all about the process.
 It's a great lesson in detachment.

 You can focus on an issue that you need to solve before setting off walking, however, you also need to let go of the problem or issue to allow your creative mind to come up with its own solutions.

 “Are we nearly there yet?” plead children on long road trips: in a way, our rational minds behave in the same way.
 We want to see the payoff of our actions (and, ideally, we want it now!).